• Skip to primary navigation

 Rhubarb Simple Syrup

-This 15 minute rhubarb simple syrup recipe is a great way to preserve the flavor of fresh or frozen rhubarb.
+This 15 minute rhubarb simple syrup recipe is a great way to enjoy the flavor of fresh or frozen rhubarb in your favorite drinks and cocktails.
 The contrast of a sweet simple syrup and the tart tang of rhubarb is stunning is so perfect in every way.

 Course: Dessert